gnosis/dex-docs/docs/intro1.md

 We believe Gnosis Protocol is critical infrastructure for open finance, which will see the creation of more and more tokenized assets.
 For example, the number of unique prediction market conditional tokens, each representing a unique outcome in the world, could grow exponentially in size.
 In order to ensure marketplaces exist for the “long tail” of prediction market and all tokenized assets, it is necessary to have market mechanisms built precisely for handling large numbers of unique, and often illiquid, tokens.
 To this end, we built the Gnosis Protocol to become the standard for trading prediction market conditional tokens and providing access to their global liquidity pool.

 Ultimately, Gnosis Protocol is built in the spirit of permissionless innovation.
-Its fully decentralized architecture means you don’t need to trust us at Gnosis to build on our protocol.
+Its fully decentralized architecture means you don’t need Gnosis to build on our protocol.

 <hr>